ippontech/cpe-tp/README.md

 terraform init
 ```
 3) Open the file `random.tf`.
 You need to create a random integer resource in that file between 10 and 20.
+4) When the resource is ready in your code, try `terraform plan` to see what Terraform will do.
+If you're satisfied with
+the plan, you can then `terraform apply`.
-4) You now need to create an output to store the result of your random integer to see its value.
+5) You now need to create an output to store the result of your random integer to see its value.
+Look into the Terraform
+documentation on how to create an output.
-5) It's now time to create your first Terraform variables.
+6) It's now time to create your first Terraform variables.
 You need to create 2, one variable called `min` and one
 called `max`.
 Give those variables the values you had before and use them in your random integer resource.

 ## Module 4 - AWS Cloud Security